beskarbuilder/TARS-BSK/README_EN.md

 ## 🧩 Plugin System and Connectivity

 - **Home Assistant**: Complete control of home automation devices and sensors with semantic interpretation and conversational context.
     - Intention detection even with ambiguous or indirect phrases
     - Control by location, preference, and emotional state
-    - Automatic adjustment of brightness and transitions according to time of day
+    - Automatic brightness and transition adjustments according to time of day
     - Interpretation of phrases like: "can you put some light in the studio?" or "I'm cold"

+- **Reminder System**: Natural language processing for reminders with temporal intelligence.
+    - Semantic interpretation of complex temporal expressions ("next Tuesday at nine thirty")
+    - Auto-correction of past dates and detection of impossible dates with transparent feedback
+    - Intelligent recurrence detection and programming ("every Monday", "weekdays only")
+    - Keyword extraction for concise messages

+- **Time Plugin**: Precise date and time queries with intelligent command differentiation.
+    - Instant offline responses for time and date in natural language
+    - Intelligent detection to avoid conflicts with reminder commands
+    - Native Spanish format with weekdays and months

 - **Tailscale VPN**: Secure access to TARS from anywhere.
     - Mesh-type encrypted connection without needing to open ports
     - Automatic reconnection via `systemd`
     - Optimized configuration: `tailscale up --accept-dns=false --hostname=tars-bsk`
     - Support for Exit Node (to route external traffic with secure IP)

 - **Network resilience**:
     TARS works completely offline.
 The network is only necessary for remote access, maintenance, or optional external synchronization (such as backups or updates).
 Its conversational and home automation core operates without an internet connection.

-- **GPIO + LEDs**: Visual indicators connected via GPIO that provide feedback on the system status.
+- **GPIO + LEDs**: Visual indicators connected via GPIO that provide feedback on system status.

     Currently defined colors (may change after more visibility tests):